trusktr/kitchen_sync/README.md

 access to files it creates." but you'll have to modify a few small parts of the code for the extensions to work.
 Choose "Specific file types" then "Text files" (choosing just "All file types" will work too).
-Now make a name for your app (yourusername_kitchen_sink for example) and finally create the app.
+Now make a name for your app (yourusername_kitchen_sync for example) and finally create the app.
 You'll now be taken to the management page for your app.
 Take note of the App key and App secret, which you'll need to provide the extensions later for them to authenticate with your Dropbox account.
 Also, there's no need to apply for production status for your Dropbox app as you'll be the only one using it.
-Lastly, create a folder called "kitchen_sink" in the root of your Dropbox account.
+Lastly, create a folder called "kitchen_sync" in the root of your Dropbox account.

 ### Install the Chrome extension: